-Our confectionery was founded in 1890 and following the owner’s death, his widow married Rezső Hauer.
+The Hauer Confectionery and Café was founded in 1890.
+Later, following the owner’s death, his widow married Rezső Hauer.
 He had learned the craft in Frigyes Stühmer’s candy and chocolate factory and later in Emil Gerbeaud’s confectionery in Budapest.
-Rezső Hauer took over the ownership of the confectionery and renamed it Hauer in 1899,
+Rezső Hauer took over the ownership of the store and renamed it Hauer in 1899,

 Despite the decade-long troubles, Hauer still evokes vivid memories.
 Former guests remember the sweet-smelling pastries, cakes and ice-cream from their youth or childhood – when they visited Hauer to order a cake for their loved ones, to enjoy a pastry on Sundays or just a quick ice cream after school.